Medically reviewed by Drugs.com. Last updated on Apr 4, 2022.

 Ask your healthcare professional how you should dispose of any medicine you do not use.

 It is very important that your doctor check your progress at regular visits to check for any problems that may be caused by rucaparib.
 Blood tests may be needed to check for unwanted effects.

 Using rucaparib while you are pregnant can harm your unborn baby.
 Pregnancy tests are required before treatment with rucaparib.
-Use an effective form of birth control to keep from getting pregnant during therapy and for 6 months after the last dose of rucaparib.
+Use an effective form of birth control to keep from getting pregnant during treatment with rucaparib and for 6 months after the last dose.
 Male patients who have female partners should use effective birth control during treatment with rucaparib and for at least 3 months after the last dose.
 If you think you have become pregnant while using the medicine, tell your doctor right away.

-Tell your doctor if you have a bone pain, blood in the urine or stools, fever or chills, cough, sore throat, trouble breathing, unusual bleeding or bruising, or unusual tiredness or weakness.
+Tell your doctor if you have bone pain, blood in the urine or stools, fever or chills, cough, sore throat, trouble breathing, unusual bleeding or bruising, or unusual tiredness or weakness.
 These may be symptoms of a bone marrow problem called myelodysplastic syndrome (MDS) or acute myeloid leukemia (AML).

-rucaparib may make your skin more sensitive to sunlight.
+Rucaparib may make your skin more sensitive to sunlight.
 Use sunscreen or sunblock lotion and lip balm with a sun protection factor (SPF) of at least 30 on a regular basis when you are outdoors.
 Wear protective clothing and hats and stay out of direct sunlight, especially between the hours of 10 A.M. and 3 P.M.
 Avoid sunlamps and tanning beds.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.